 While the bill includes a number of incentives for clean energy and electric cars, there is concern among environmentalists that some of the provisions will encourage further fossil fuel development.
+Some provisions expedite oil leases on public lands and require that such leases have priority over other uses.
 “But energy analysts and many of the country’s biggest environmental groups said that any additional emissions from fossil fuel leasing would be dwarfed by the clean-energy provisions in the bill.”
 Congresswoman Pramila Jayapal (D – WA) commented on the bill: “Does it have a couple of bad provisions?
 Yes,” she said.
 But, Ms. Jayapal added, “I think at the end of the day we’re going to look at this and say that it’s a big step forward.” https://www.nytimes.com/2022/07/30/climate/manchin-climate-deal.html

 A numerical analysis, from Energy Innovation, a climate and energy think tank, indicates “that for every ton of emissions generated by the new fossil fuel provisions, the other provisions in the bill will help avoid 24 tons of emissions.”
-Another analysis indicates that the bill would reduce emissions by 41% in 2030, somewhat short of the US commitment under the Paris Agreement:
+The Repeat Project estimates that the Inflation Reduction Act would deliver more than 90 percent of the emissions reductions that Build Back Better would have achieved.
+Their analysis indicates that the bill would reduce emissions by 41% in 2030, somewhat short of the US commitment under the Paris Agreement:

 For an in-depth analysis of some of the issues with oil, gas and climate provisions of the bill by the Western Environmental Law Center, click here.

 By the way, how does “inflation reduction” relate to climate change?
 For a good analysis of how costs of everything increase because droughts, floods, heat waves, etc., take a look at this Axios article.